promokit/envato-statement/README.md

 TOKEN=5WEPQrRQXtbWF8ETspQioIDYMlHeFLrq
 ```

-You can generate a new token at https://build.envato.com/create-token.
+You can generate a new token here https://build.envato.com/create-token.

-3. Installation is straight forward using NPM or Yarn:
+3. Installation is straightforward using NPM (or Yarn):

 ```bash
 npm install